anjualex11/Steer-and-Stay-Borescope-Articulation-Challenge/README.md

 2. Navigate to the directory containing the source code.
 3. Run the program with an input file. or run the .exe file from bin/Release/SteerStayBorescope.exe.
 4. Run the code in terminal "SteerStayBorescop.exe <input.txt>"
+5. PLease use the sample input.txt file provided
-5. Provide `<input_file_path>` with the path to the input file containing commands.
+6. Provide `<input_file_path>` with the path to the input file containing commands.
 Alternatively, you can provide input commands through STDIN.

 ### Running the Tests:
 1. Ensure you have NUnit and NUnit3TestAdapter installed in your development environment.